 Daniel: turning around and stuttering “Hmm…yes.
 It’s…hmm…well it’s about to be finished.”

 Matt: “Finished?
 How the fuck do you expect to finish this in thirty minutes Daniel?
 Half of your tables are missing data and you need to update your charts.
-I saw some league tables from last year.”
+I noticed some league tables from last year.”

 Daniel was silent.
 Probably praying an earthquake would erupt right there and then and swallow up Canary Wharf.